 Greiner Consulting Group is unique in that it offers a profoundly collaborative environment.
 The group works seamlessly together to continue growing as professionals and, by extension, to better service our clients.
 Jennifer Greiner has carefully assembled a team of wonderful coaches, and once I knew I wanted to move into coaching full time, my goal was to become a part of the team.

 I love learning.
-After graduating with my B.A. from Washington University in St. Louis, I went on to earn my MPhil at Oxford University, and then finally pursued my JD at Fordham Law School.
+After graduating with my B.A. from Washington University in St. Louis, I went on to earn my MPhil at Oxford University, and then received my J.D. at Fordham Law School.
+I completed my coach training with the Coaches Training Institute, (CTI) the oldest and largest coach training program in the world.
 I spent a lot of time at school, but each degree has contributed to the whole person I am today.

 In general, I’ve subscribed to the notion that you should never turn down a development opportunity, so every time I was offered a new or bigger role, no matter how difficult it sounded, I accepted the challenge.
 As I mentioned earlier, the common thread has always been an element of coaching and talent development, but it wasn’t until now that I felt like I had the requisite experience to be an effective full-time coach.

 I’ve made a few transitions in my career, and, in retrospect, I think each one would have gone much more smoothly had I been working with a coach!
 I’ve learned that leveraging relationships is the key to not only finding a new position but also to succeed in that role.
 Many people with whom I networked over the course of my career explorations have proved to be wonderful colleagues, and all the tools I needed to network effectively in a given moment, subsequently helped me connect meaningfully with my new co-workers.
 I have also learned that it’s healthy to take stock and assess whether your current workplace is affording you the growth you need.
 You don’t have to be unhappy in your job to make a transition – sometimes it’s simply the best way forward.